asteroidai/blog/posts/agents.md

     The supervision needs to scale with growing agent capabilities and number of agents.

 6. **Self-improving Supervision and Agent design**
-    1. Every agent execution, every interaction with a customer, every supervisor correction should improves the future agent executions.
+    1. Every agent execution, every interaction with a customer, every supervisor correction should improve the future agent executions.
     2. Execution logs reusability when the agent scaffold changes
     3. CI/CD evaluations to automatically detect regressions.